cloudevents/spec/expression-language.md

 The language is not constrained to a particular execution environment, which means it might run in a source, in a producer, in an intermediary, and it can be implemented using any technology stack.

-The CloudEvents Expression Language assumes the input always includes, but it's not limited to, a single valid and type checked CloudEvent instance.
+The CloudEvents Expression Language assumes the input always includes but is not limited to a single valid and type checked CloudEvent instance.
 An expression MUST NOT mutate the value of the input CloudEvent instance, nor any of the other input values.
 The evaluation of an expression observes the concept of [referential transparency][referential-transparency-wiki].
 The output of a CESQL expression evaluation is always a _boolean_, an _integer_ or a _string_, and it might include an error.